kilinrax/gigabyte-z790-aero-g-efi/README.md

 - Continuity camera - macOS bug, doesn't work unless the device also has an inbuilt camera (iMac, MacBook)
 - Sidecar - hardware limitation, no compatible iGPU or T2 chip
 - Bluetooth sometimes needs rebooting on wake
-- USB drives sometimes disconnect on sleep/wake
+- USB sticks sometimes disconnect on sleep/wake
+- Fan rpm sensors can stop reporting on sleep/wake

 ## Kexts used:
 - AppleALC.kext